korikhin/Resume/README.md

 ## Parser Compatibility

-This template is designed with parser compatibility in mind, aiming to improve the chances of accurate interpretation by automated screening systems.
+This template is designed with parser compatibility in mind, aiming to improve the chances of accurate interpretation by *automated screening systems*.
 By maintaining simplicity and avoiding complex markup and elements, it seeks to perform consistently across various platforms.